 Jamaica's Best Kept Secret: Treasure Beach - Stays, Experiences & Eats

 Treasure Beach has been on my bucket list for a while now.
-As a born and bred Jamaican, I've always felt somewhat fraudulent that I've never visited this scenic and idyllic spot on the island's south coast.
-At the beginning of 2020, I promised myself that 2020 was the year I would explore my island deeper, so it felt like the perfect place to ring in my father and I's birthdays, Treasure Beach was a no brainer.
+As a born and bred Jamaican, I've always felt embarrassed that I've never visited this scenic and idyllic spot on the island's south coast.
+At the beginning of 2020, I promised myself that it would be the year that I'd explore my island deeper.
+When choosing a staycation spot to ring in my father and I's birthdays, Treasure Beach was a no brainer.

 As someone who loves to celebrate their birthday exploring hidden gems and must-see spots across the island, I knew that it was only right that I embarked on a journey to Treasure Beach for my 22nd birthday.
-After all, I fell in love with St. Elizabeth when I visited for my 21st birthday, to tour the world-renowned Appleton Estate, and knew that it wouldn't be long before I returned.
+After all, I fell in love with St. Elizabeth when I ventured to the world-renowned Appleton Estate for my 21st birthday and knew that it wouldn't be long before I returned.

 One thing that stuck out to me during this trip was Treasure Beach's noticeably strong sense of community.
 I was truly inspired by how tight knit, trusting and kind everyone was.
 This was present in day-to-day interactions, yes, but also evident in how they cared for their shared environment.
 Whether it be designated bins to collect plastic bottles or a clear difference in levels of pollution in comparison to other areas of the island, it was truly uplifting.

-While I wasn't able to experience all that Treasure Beach and St. Elizabeth has to offer in the few days that I was there, I hope that my stories and experiences are able to help you in planning your first or next trip to this beach wonderland.
+While I wasn't able to experience all that Treasure Beach has to offer in the few days that I was visiting, I hope that my stories and experiences are able to help you in planning your first or next trip to this amazing beach town.
 As always, please feel free to recommend any of your favourite spots in Treasure Beach!

 When looking for the perfect place to stay in Treasure Beach, I was almost overwhelmed by the amount of incredible choices!
 From villas to hotels to Airbnb's, there is an array of options for everyone; multiple price points, locations, decor styles and more.
 When Alamar Villa was recommended to us by a friend, we knew it was the place for us.